mrClapham/ods_windowclosing/README.md

 # OpenFin Application window closing example

-This demonstates minimizing and
+This demonstrates minimizing and restoring of windows.
+The child windows are separate Applications, instantiated in a minimised form.
+Due to the asynchronous nature of the code the Application windows, generated on-the-fly are returned via a Promise.

-This is a vanilla JavaScript app seed for developing OpenFin apps.
-It is free from frameworks and build systems, though you may add them as you see fit.
+This is a vanilla JavaScript app, free from frameworks and build systems.

 It has a simple Node/Express server for local development.